-Green Computing refers to the efficient use of computer resources.
+Power management is a feature that efficiently manages and optimizes the power consumption of computer hardware thereby saving money and energy.
+Green Computing refers to the efficient use of computer resources using a computer power management software.
 Some of the green computing practices include, Server Virtualization, Power Management, Secured Network to reduce eWaste, Using Recycled Materials, and so on.
-Though the ultimate goal is to save the planet and the resources for our future generations, let us limit ourselves with the Power Management here.
+Though the ultimate goal is to save the planet and the resources for our future generations, let us limit ourselves with Computer Power Management here.

-The launch of the Energy Star program back in 1992 was one of the first manifestations of the green computing movement.
+The launch of the Energy Star program back in 1992 was one of the first manifestations of the green computing movement and paved the way for power management tools.
 Started by the US Environmental Protection Agency, it served as a kind of voluntary label awarded to the products that minimizes the power usage.
 Energy Star applied to Computer Monitors, Television Sets, Air Conditioners, Refrigerators, etc.

 A typical desktop computer comprises of CPU and a monitor.
 A computer running Intel P4, 2.4 GHz processor consumes 64.6 Watt per hour.
 Add another 50-100 Watt for the monitor.
 While the CPU consumes much litter energy when idle, the monitors on the other hand consume the same energy even when the computer is idle.

 Let us do the math to calculate the average power consumption of a computer:

 This is just for a single computer.
 As the number of computers increases, the saving on the electricity cost is huge.
 Just to give an example, for 2000 computers, the annual saving is $22,800 if you use a computer power management software.